 Simplified Due Diligence (SDD).
 For customers and accounts deemed to be at very low risk, SDD can be used.
 With this, the full checks of CDD are not needed.

 Regulators specify the need to carry out EDD, but will not detail the exact steps to be taken.
-Thus, it is up to individual financial institutions to establish the level of risk as appropriate.
+Thus, it is up to individual financial institutions to establish the appropriate level of risk.

 CDD is an ongoing process, not just carried out when onboarding a new customer.
 A customer’s activity and risk profile can change over time, and periodic CDD monitoring should be conducted.
 Full CDD and EDD records need to be kept for internal or regulatory audit purposes.

 KYC is not just about checking new customers during onboarding.
-This is important, of course, and will establish the identity and initial risk level of the customer.
-Beyond this, financial institutions must have a program in place for ongoing KYC checks and monitoring.
+This is important, of course, and will establish the identity and initial risk level of the customer, but financial institutions must also have a program in place for ongoing KYC checks and monitoring.

-Ongoing monitoring should pick up changes in the customer or activity that warrant a shift in risk profile or further investigation.
+Ongoing monitoring will identify changes in customer activity that may warrant an adjustment in risk profile or further investigation.
 The level and frequency of monitoring will depend on the customer’s perceived risk and the institution’s strategy.

 Monitoring should look at factors including: